 However, you can select among the funds as part of your plan and distribute between them within the stated limits.
 Pension plans may have investment limits in parallel with the fund's strategy according to the risk-return expectations of the target participants.

-The accumulation in your individual pension account, and your paid contributions' distribution ratios and amounts between funds may be changed a maximum of six times per year.
+The accumulation in your individual pension account, and your paid contributions' distribution ratios and amounts between funds may be changed a maximum of twelve times per year.
 For each fund distribution change request, you can select a maximum of 20 funds, including funds offered through BEFAS.
 You can make a change request in writing, through the pension company's call center, or on the website by going to the secure page created on behalf of the participant, sponsor or employer, or via other electronic communication tools, including text message, email, internet, fax, and so on.

 IPS does not offer any guarantees on return.
 You can select a pension mutual fund offered by the pension company with different risk and return levels to choose the fund that is most suitable to your risk profile.

 If you do not make a selection among the IPS funds, your accumulations shall be invested in the Standard Fund.

 Group Pension Mutual Fund is a type of fund that is created for certain businesses, occupations and industries, and on the condition of approval by the Capital Markets Board, to allocate the funds to certain persons or groups.